Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Duration:** 45 minutes
 - **Period:** First
 - **Topic:** Historical Development of Computers
-- **Subtopic:** Electro-Mechanical Counting Devices
+- **Subtopic:** Mechanical Counting and Calculating Devices
-- **Reference Materials:** NERDC Information Technology for JSS 1; History of Computing Textbook; Encyclopedia of Early Computing Devices
+- **Reference Materials:** NERDC Information Technology for JSS 1; History of Computing Textbook; Illustrated Timeline of Calculating Devices
-- **Instructional Materials:** Pictures of early devices (Abacus, Pascaline, Leibniz Wheel), replica of a mechanical calculator, timeline chart, short video on historical devices
+- **Instructional Materials:** Pictures or models of the Abacus, Napier’s Bones, Pascaline, and Difference Engine; timeline chart; short documentary clip
-- **Entry Behaviour:** Pupils can name basic modern computing devices like calculators and smartphones.
+- **Entry Behaviour:** Pupils can identify modern devices like calculators and computers used for counting.
 - **Behavioural Objectives:** By the end of the lesson, pupils should be able to:
-  1. Define electro-mechanical counting devices.
+  1. Mention at least four early mechanical counting devices.
-  2. Identify at least four historical electro-mechanical devices.
+  2. Describe the basic operation of each device.
-  3. Describe how each device works to perform calculations.
+  3. Explain why mechanical devices were important in the history of computing.
-  4. Explain the importance of these devices to modern computing development.
+  4. Arrange selected devices in chronological order on a timeline.
-  5. Arrange selected devices on a timeline showing their period of invention.
+  5. Compare early devices with modern calculating tools.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of old counting devices and asks pupils to compare them with modern calculators.
+**Step 1 – Introduction:** Teacher displays pictures of ancient counting devices and asks pupils how people counted before electronic calculators.

-**Step 2 – Presentation:** Teacher explains that electro-mechanical devices use both mechanical parts and electrical components to perform calculations.
+**Step 2 – Presentation:** Teacher explains that mechanical devices were invented to make counting faster and more accurate.

-**Step 3 – Explanation:** Teacher discusses devices such as the Abacus, Pascaline, Leibniz Calculator, and Hollerith Tabulating Machine, describing their inventors, features, and operations.
+**Step 3 – Explanation:** Teacher describes devices such as the **Abacus** (sliding beads for arithmetic), **Napier’s Bones** (rods for multiplication and division), **Pascaline** (gear-based adding machine), and **Charles Babbage’s Difference Engine** (automatic calculation using mechanical parts).

-**Step 4 – Application:** Pupils work in groups to place device cards on a timeline and summarise how each device improved calculation speed and accuracy.
+**Step 4 – Application:** Pupils rotate through stations demonstrating how each device works, then place cards on a timeline showing the order of invention.

-**Step 5 – Evaluation:** Teacher asks pupils to define electro-mechanical devices, name examples, and state their contributions to computer history.
+**Step 5 – Evaluation:** Teacher asks pupils to name the devices, explain how they operate, and state their contributions to modern computing.

 ### Content Summary

-1. **Electro-mechanical counting devices** combine mechanical movements with electrical components to process numbers.
+1. Early mechanical devices helped humans **count and calculate** more efficiently.
-2. Early devices include the **Abacus**, **Pascaline**, **Leibniz Wheel**, and **Hollerith Tabulating Machine**.
+2. Examples include the **Abacus**, **Napier’s Bones**, **Pascaline**, and **Difference Engine**.
-3. These devices improved **speed**, **accuracy**, and **data handling**, laying foundations for modern computers.
+3. These devices used **mechanical parts** like beads, rods, gears, and wheels to perform arithmetic operations.
-4. Understanding their evolution helps pupils appreciate how technology has progressed over time.
+4. They laid the foundation for **modern calculators and computers**.

 ### Conclusion

-Teacher emphasises that modern computers owe their development to early inventors of counting devices.
+Teacher emphasises that understanding early devices shows how technology evolved over time.

 ### Student Lesson Notes

-- Electro-mechanical devices use **mechanical parts** and **electric power** for calculations.
+- Mechanical devices were invented to **improve counting speed and accuracy**.
-- Examples are **Abacus**, **Pascaline**, **Leibniz Calculator**, and **Hollerith Tabulating Machine**.
+- The **Abacus** uses beads, **Napier’s Bones** uses rods, **Pascaline** uses gears, and the **Difference Engine** uses wheels and cogs.
-- They made calculations **faster**, **more accurate**, and **easier** for people and industries.
+- These inventions inspired **modern computing machines**.
-- Knowing this history helps us value innovation in technology.
+- Knowing the history helps us appreciate today’s **digital tools**.

 ### Assignment

-Draw a timeline showing four electro-mechanical counting devices, their inventors, and the year they were created.
+Draw a timeline showing four mechanical counting devices, their inventors, and one unique feature of each.

 DETAILED LESSON PLAN – JSS 2